crystalize-dev/Pizza-Food/README.md

 # Todo:

-- Cart saving while flushing !!!
--
 - Orders page (Admin)
-- Address warning on submit payment
+- Address warning on submit payment!!!

 # Not in rush

-- Header links refactor
-- Fix slider in sizes preview
+- Fix slider blinking in sizes preview
 - Pizza loader
 - Categories page (menuItems list preview e.g. some of them)
-- Sort by category in menuItems (Admin)
+- Sort by category in menuItems (Admin page)
-- Icons on Categories
+- Icons on basic Categories
 - ID on images posting
-- Main page (Beautify)
+- All pages (Beautify)
+- Great refactor

 # !!!Tests!!!